bamarni/dockness/README.md

 DNS for Docker machines, allows to access them with the following domain format : `{machine}.docker`.

+## How it works

+It spins up a simplistic DNS server, only listening for questions about A records.

+Behind the scene it will run `docker-machine ip {machine}` in order to resolve the IP address of a given machine.

 ## Installation

     go get github.com/bamarni/docker-machine-dns